ipfs-inactive/research-CRDT/research/json-crdt.md

 The `DELETE` and `ASSIGN` operations are destructive mutations.
-In the operation based JSON CRDT as presented in the paper, a deleted node is not removed from the document but instead it is represented by a node in which it `deps` set is empty.
+In the operation based JSON CRDT as presented in the paper, a deleted node is not removed from the document but instead it is represented by a node in which its `deps` set is empty.
 A document node which has its `deps` set empty is considered deleted and its called [*tombstones*](https://github.com/ipfs/research-CRDT/issues/30).